inwenis/powershell-profile/README.md

 - `F7` to see the history for the current PowerShell instance
 - `Shift+F7` to see the history for all PowerShell instances
 - `Ctrl+F` in `Out-ConsoleGridView` to type in a filter

+# todo
+on one of my machines the profile points to onedrive - fix deploy.ps1 so it deploys to onedrive